Airbnb Host Fees: How Much Is Airbnb Charging You? An Up-To-Date Guide

 The best thing about direct bookings is that they’re commission-free, which means more money in your pockets.
 They also give you more control over your marketing efforts, since they allow you to collect email addresses and retarget guests to encourage repeat bookings.

 Want to list on another channel, like Vrbo or Booking.com?
 Host Tools can unify your calendars so you’ll never get double bookings.
-Try a month for free today:
+Try it for free today: